peacalm/Cplusplus-Algorithms-Library/README.md

 and some combinatorics method in bits, like generate and traverse subsets or combinations.

 ## bit_set.h
-familiar with bitset in STL, but the longth of this is mutable.
+familiar with bitset in STL, but the length of this is mutable.

 ## cil_config.h
 configure to fit for all platforms and compilers.